Repelled point processes with application to numerical integration: Conclusion

 \subsection{Proofs of Proposition \ref{prop:joint_density_of_force}}

-In this section, our objective is to establish Proposition \ref{prop:joint_density_of_force}.
-This proposition will play a crucial role in establishing the first part of Corollary \ref{corol:motion_invariance_for_poisson}. \begin{proof}[Proof of Proposition \ref{prop:joint_density_of_force}] Let $\{B_n\}_{n \geq 1}$ be a sequence of disjoint balls, each with the same volume $|B_1|= 1/ \rho$, and consider the collection of events $\{\Omega_n\}_{n \geq 1}$ defined by
+In this section, our objective is to prove Proposition \ref{prop:joint_density_of_force}.
+This proposition will play a crucial role in establishing the first part of Proposition \ref{prop:motion_invariance_for_poisson}. \begin{proof}[Proof of Proposition \ref{prop:joint_density_of_force}] Let $\{B_n\}_{n \geq 1}$ be a sequence of disjoint balls, each with the same volume $|B_1|= 1/ \rho$, and consider the collection of events $\{\Omega_n\}_{n \geq 1}$ defined by

 As $\calP$ is a PPP, the events $\Omega_1, \Omega_2, \dots$ are independent, and we have

 By Borel-Cantelli, $\bbP(\lim\sup \Omega_n) = 1$.
 Thus almost surely, infinitely many $\Omega_n$ occur, and for $\mathbf{c} \in \mathbb{R}^d$,